 Overactive bladder (OAB) is a medical condition in which individuals experience a frequent and urgent need to empty their bladder.
 Urinary frequency means that individuals are urinating more often than normal during the day and night.
 Urinary urgency – a sudden, strong need to urinate – can result in urinary leakage or wetting accidents.
 Today, millions of Americans struggle with the aggravation of these symptoms.
 Fortunately, there are several effective treatment options available to help patients manage this condition.
-In addition to these solutions, Urology Austin has launched an overactive bladder patient navigation program.
-This program is supervised by Tracy Mitchell, Certified Urologic Registered Nurse (CURN) and is offered to qualifying Urology Austin patients who have been diagnosed and treated for OAB.
+In addition to these solutions, Urology Austin has launched an overactive bladder patient navigation program that is offered to qualifying Urology Austin patients who have been diagnosed and treated for OAB.

 What is overactive bladder patient navigation?